-While most drone cameras differ, most can see just about as good at night, so in this experiment, I'll raise my drone at different heights to see how far it can see me and take pictures.
+While most drone cameras differ, most can see just about as well at night, so in this experiment, I'll raise my drone at different heights to see how far it can see me and take pictures.

 Now let's see my test of how far drones can actually see a person at night and how that corresponds to how well you can detect them instead to see if we have any reason to worry.

 I took a lot of pictures and videos with the DJI Mini 2, one of the most popular consumer drones to see how well it can see at night at different ranges.

 As you can see, from just 10 feet alone, it can clearly see what you're doing indoors, but it's also super easy to see the drone and especially hear it.

 There isn't enough light inside to make this a clear image, but you can see that even at a pretty close range, it has a difficult time showing what's indoors

 My grandpa had the best position possible, good interior lighting, and went half naked, so why he made for an exceptional subject.